Matlal033/Project_DDQN_Banana_Navigation/Report.md

 ### Learning Algorithm

 For this project, the **Double Q-learning (DDQN)** algorithm was used, along with the **Huber Loss** method for the loss function.\
-The use of DDQN was to insure a smoother convergence, and the use of Huber loss was to not penalize the local network against a moving target.
+The use of DDQN was to insure a smoother convergence, and the use of Huber loss was to not heavily penalize the local network against a moving target.

 The hyperparameters used are :